Little Monsters (1989 film): Plot

 One night, Maurice brings Brian along with several other monsters to the bedroom of an infant baby, intending to scare it.
 Finding this to be cruel, Brian exposes them to light to stop them, but learns that he is turning into a monster when his hand vanishes as the light hits it.
 He escapes and finds Todd is sleeping in a treehouse.
 Todd shines a flashlight on Brian, shrinking Brian's arm in the process.
 The concerned Brian saws off the legs of all the beds in his house.

 Maurice is tormented by Snik, another much crueler monster.
 Snik warns him that Boy, the ruler of the monster world, wants more children, revealing that all the monsters used to be children themselves before being turned.
 Maurice, not wanting to hurt Brian, refuses and is later captured by Snik and Boy, who then kidnap Eric through a couch bed in his living room.

 Brian enlists help from Todd and Kiersten.
 Gathering an assortment of bright lights, they enter the monster world looking for Eric.
 They travel up a master staircase to Boy's home.
 Boy offers to release Eric if Brian agrees to remain in the monster world forever, but Brian refuses.
 The lights are destroyed, and they are all placed with Maurice in a locked dungeon.
-They manage to escape and re-arm themselves with more powerful lights, recruiting Brian's bully Ronnie along the way.
-They return to Boy's domain, and are able to defeat him by shining so much light onto him that it kills him.
-Brian and his friends rescue Eric but are blocked by Snik.
+They manage to escape and re-arm themselves with more powerful lights, recruiting Ronnie along the way.
+They return to the monster domain and shine enough light to vaporize Boy, and seemingly also Snik.
+Brian and his friends rescue Eric, but Snik, having assembled himself back together, blocks their escape.
 Maurice arrives and sets Snik ablaze with a flamethrower.

 Unfortunately, Brian and the others find that they cannot return home because the sun has risen.
 Faced with the prospect of turning into monsters if they do not return to the human world by sunrise, the children travel in the monster world from the Eastern time zone to Malibu where the sun has not risen yet and they manage to escape.
 Before entering the human world, Brian shares a heartfelt goodbye with Maurice, who gives Brian his leather vest as a memento, promising to meet again with him someday.
 The kids run to a payphone and Brian calls home to say that he and Eric are in Malibu and begins to explain their story to their parents.